mikewest/deprecating-document-domain/README.md

 * We'll have a developer-enable-able feature flag that treats absence of `Agent-Origin-Cluster:` header as having value true (`?1`)
 * Then we wait.
-* After developers have had some time to adjust, flip the flag, but leave it disable-able.
+* After developers have had some time to adjust, change the flag's default value.
 * More waiting.
 Then remove the flag.
 Now the transition is complete, and the only way to assign to document.domain is to set `Origin-Agent-Cluster: ?0` in the header.